apalala/grako/README.rst

     * The old grammar syntax is now supported with deprecation warnings.
 Use the `--pretty` option to upgrade a grammar.

-    * `Paul Sargent`_ generalized left-recursion to support complex case.
+    * `Paul Sargent`_ generalized left-recursion to support complex cases.

     * *BUGs* Minor bnd not-so-minor ug fixes.See the Bitbucket_ logs for details.